SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 When you use the add-in model, implement the Secure Sockets Layer (SSL) protocol to manage security of message transmissions on the Internet.
 SSL works by the remote website sending an access token in the HTTP header Authorization with a value of Bearer + a base64 encoded (not encrypted) string.

+> [!IMPORTANT]
-**Important:**  SSL protects your SharePoint publishing site from attackers who want to get to an authorization token and exploit that access.
+> SSL protects your SharePoint publishing site from attackers who want to get to an authorization token and exploit that access.

 ## Remote provisioning and publishing sites